BookWM101/challenge-9/README.md

 - [Questions](#questions)

 ## Description
-khbvoiuv
+A simple node application that asks the user questions, and then formats those questions into a finished professional looking README file with a clickable tabel of contents.

 ## Installation
 ```
-jboig
+1- run "npm install",
+2- run "node index.js"
 ```

 ## Usage
-jboiu
+Use this simple node act to quickly make a professional README file.

 ## Testing
-ipuiu
+Test this by running "node index.js", then look for errors in the terminal.

 ## Contributors
-oboph
+Kayla Flint

 ## License
-This project is licensed under the ibiub license.
+This project is licensed under the MIT license.

 ## Questions
 If you have any questions, feel free to reach out: